UPPMAX/HPC-python/docs/day1/load_run_packages.rst

-Load and run python and use packages
+Load and run Python and use packages
 ====================================

 !!! info "Learning outcomes"